seattlerb/imap_processor/README.txt

 provides some basic mechanisms for connecting to an IMAP server, determining capabilities and handling messages.

+IMAPProcessor ships with the imap_keywords executable which can query an IMAP server for keywords set on messages in mailboxes.

 == FEATURES/PROBLEMS:

 * Connection toolkit